MikeThelwall/SentiStrength/README.md

 The other Java jars are:
-TensiStrength.jar (free for academic use, £1000 for commercial use, with SentiStrength) PeerJudge.jar (free for academic use, £1000 for commercial use, with SentiStrength)
+TensiStrength.jar (free for academic use, £1000 for commercial use, with SentiStrength) PeerJudgeProg.jar (free for academic use, £1000 for commercial use, with SentiStrength), use it with the files extracted from PeerJudgeLookupTables.zip